 Major credit.
 Prerequisite: BA and BFA studio art or art education majors.
-An independent directed course with faculty supervision, for seniors in preparation for their senior graduation exhibition.
-Students are required to produce a series of art works and a concept statement that will be evaluated by the art faculty.
+An independent directed course with faculty supervision, for seniors in preparation for their graduation exhibition.
+Students are required to produce a series of conceptually motivated artworks, accompanied by pertinent research, a relevant artist statement, and digital presentations and a Spring term oral defense.
 BFA candidates are required to take this course in the final two semesters of their senior year.
 Optional studio art elective for BA candidates.